René Pape’s bass showed considerable velvet sheen and elegant dynamic play; purely as singing and star presence, he impressed.

 David Shengold, GCNews

-Pape sang the title role in Mussorgsky’s Boris Godunov, and increased his recital activities around the world in recent seasons.
+In recent seasons, Pape has also starred in the title role of Mussorgsky’s Boris Godunov, and has increased his recital activities around the world.
 Anthony Tommasini of the New York Times praised Pape’s role debut as Boris at the Metropolitan Opera: “With his towering physique and unforced charisma, Mr. Pape looks regal and imposing.
 Yet with his vacant stare, the haggard intensity in his face, his stringy long hair and his hulking gait, he is already bent over with guilt and doubt.
 Mr. Pape has vocal charisma as well, and his dark, penetrating voice is ideal for the role.
 Not knowing Russian, I cannot vouch for the idiomatic quality of his singing.
 But his enunciation was crisp and natural.
 And in every language, Mr. Pape makes words matter.”

 Early in 2011, Pape gave his recital debut in Los Angeles, of which Mark Swed, chief critic of the Los Angeles Times wrote: “Vocally, Pape is a complete singer.
 His lows vibrate with a satisfying subterranean buzz, his highs have a baritonal smoothness.
 He doesn’t fuss.
 Wolf’s three Michelangelo Songs were the closest he came to soul-searching opera, these examples of raw, inconsolable inner anguish.
 Pape ended the first half with Schubert’s ‘Prometheus,’ a Goethe text in which the distressed poet…rails against Zeus.
 I would not have liked to have been that god facing Pape.”